ejaz9088/AccidentRiskPredictor--Ejaz25BAI11103-/README.md

 # Accident_Risk_Predictor

 Accident Risk Prediction System built using Machine Learning.
-This project predicts accident risk based on factors like speed, weather, traffic, and driver behavior, and provides safety suggestions along with report generation.=======
+This project predicts accident risk based on factors like speed, weather, traffic, and driver behavior, and provides safety suggestions along with report generation.

 # About the Project